My Success Story- why I’m so passionate about showing you how to start a lifestyle blog.

 Before We Begin: Why start a lifestyle blog?

 There are so many great reasons to start a blog today!
 Let’s talk about the obvious one first – money.
 Yes, you can earn money blogging.
-I just had my first $10k month and things are only getting better!
+I just had my first $20k month (not typical) and things are only getting better!
 The best part is that because I make a living from my blog, I am able to stay home with my babies and work from here!

 I’ve been able to live a life I only dreamt about when I was waiting tables at a restaurant 5 years ago.
 I am able to wake up every day and do exactly what I want to do!